progrium/skywatch/README.md

 this did was create a new file under the `checks` directory with a little bit of boiler plate.
 Let's replace its contents with this:

+    $ skywatch edit check failure_test

     #!/usr/bin/env bash
     echo "Oh no, a failed check."
     exit 255

-Enable the check and then we'll deploy:
+Enable the check and then deploy:

     $ skywatch enable check failure_test
     $ skywatch deploy